Ion chromatography: Drug development

-There has been a growing interest in the application of IC in the analysis of pharmaceutical drugs.
-IC is used in different aspects of product development and quality control testing.
-For example, IC is used to improve stabilities and solubility properties of pharmaceutical active drugs molecules as well as used to detect systems that have higher tolerance for organic solvents.
-IC has been used for the determination of analytes as a part of a dissolution test.
+There has been a growing interest in the application of ion chromatography in the analysis of pharmaceutical drugs.
+Ion chromatography is used in different aspects of product development and quality control testing.
+For example, ion chromatography is used to improve stabilities and solubility properties of pharmaceutical active drugs molecules as well as used to detect systems that have higher tolerance for organic solvents.
+Ion chromatography has been used for the determination of analytes as a part of a dissolution test.
 For instance, calcium dissolution tests have shown that other ions present in the medium can be well resolved among themselves and also from the calcium ion.
-Therefore, IC has been employed in drugs in the form of tablets and capsules in order to determine the amount of drug dissolve with time.
-IC is also widely used for detection and quantification of excipients or inactive ingredients used in pharmaceutical formulations.
-Detection of sugar and sugar alcohol in such formulations through IC has been done due to these polar groups getting resolved in ion column.
-IC methodology also established in analysis of impurities in drug substances and products.
+Therefore, ion chromatography has been employed in drugs in the form of tablets and capsules in order to determine the amount of drug dissolve with time.
+Ion chromatography is also widely used for detection and quantification of excipients or inactive ingredients used in pharmaceutical formulations.
+Detection of sugar and sugar alcohol in such formulations through ion chromatography has been done due to these polar groups getting resolved in ion column.
+Ion chromatography methodology also established in analysis of impurities in drug substances and products.
 Impurities or any components that are not part of the drug chemical entity are evaluated and they give insights about the maximum and minimum amounts of drug that should be administered in a patient per day.